veeto

 Summary

-Assembly Members Michelle Rodriguez and Bains propose excluding overtime wages earned by first responders during declared emergencies from California state income tax calculations through a measure that would take effect in 2025.
-The exclusion would apply to overtime pay earned while responding to or supporting emergency operations in areas under officially declared state or local emergencies.
+Assembly Members Michelle Rodriguez and Bains propose excluding overtime wages earned by first responders during declared emergencies from California state income tax calculations.
+The measure would apply to overtime pay received between January 2025 and December 2029 when responding to or supporting emergency operations in areas under official state or local emergency declarations.

 10% progression